janko/janko.io/_posts/2016-09-16-better-file-uploads-with-shrine-uploader.md

 ---
 title: "Better File Uploads with Shrine: Uploader"
 tags: shrine
-excerpt: "This is the 2nd part of a series of blog posts about Shrine.
-In this part I talk about the foundation that Shrine is built upon – uploaders."
+excerpt: "<p>This is the 2nd part of a series of blog posts about Shrine.
+In this part I talk about the foundation that Shrine is built upon – uploaders.</p>"
 comments: disqus
 ---